department-of-veterans-affairs/vagov-content/pages/decision-reviews/higher-level-review.md

   </div>
 </div>
 <br>
 To schedule an informal conference, select times and list a phone number in Part II of the form.
-A reviewer will call 2-4 weeks after VA processes your request.
+A reviewer will call 2 to 4 weeks after VA processes your request.

 </li>